 BUTT – Windows / Mac / Linux (Free)

-BUTT stands for “Broadcast Using This Tool” and is available across multiple operating systems (Windows, Mac, and Linux).
-It’s free, easy to install, and use with Radio.co.
+BUTT stands for “Broadcast Using This Tool” and is available on multiple operating systems (Windows, Mac, and Linux).
+It’s free, easy to install and use with Radio.co.

 Download and install BUTT here.